 A credit reporting agency is a company that collects information regarding individual's credit reports, and makes that information available to lenders, financial institutions and more.
-There are three major credit reporting agencies in the United States: Equifax, Experian and TransUnion.
-Each credit reporting agency may have different information regarding your credit, which is why monitoring your credit report for errors is very important.

 A hard inquiry describes when a lender, creditor, or financial institution pulls your credit report while making a lending decision.
 These require your prior authorization, may lower your score, and remain on your report for two years.

 Viewing your complete credit report on QLCredit is a soft inquiry and will NOT impact your score.

 Checking your complete credit report every month will allow you to look for any errors or suspicious activity that may be in your name.

 Found an unauthorized credit card account or hard inquiry on your report?
 Creating an account with QLCredit will allow you to see these and begin the process of getting them taken care of.

 Check for these typical credit notification red flags:

 Under the Fair Credit Reporting Act (FCRA), both the credit reporting agency and the information provider (that is, the person, agency or organization that provides information about you to a credit reporting agency) are responsible for correcting inaccurate or incomplete information on your report.